Cinnamon teal

 The cinnamon teal (Spatula cyanoptera) is a species of duck found in western North and South America.
 It is a small dabbling duck, with bright reddish plumage on the male and duller brown plumage on the female.
 It lives in marshes and ponds, and feeds mostly on plants.
-The cinnamon teal duck is closely related to the north american dabbling duck.(Wilson et al.)

 Description

 The adult male has a cinnamon-red head and body with a brown back, a red eye and a dark bill.
 The adult female has a mottled brown body, a pale brown head, brown eyes and a grey bill and is very similar in appearance to a female blue-winged teal; however, its overall color is richer, the lores, eye line, and eye ring are less distinct.
 Its bill is longer and more spatulate.
 Male juvenile resembles a female cinnamon or blue-winged teal but their eyes are red.
 They are 16 in long, have a 22 in wingspan, and weigh 14 oz.
 They have 2 adult molts per year and a third molt in their first year.